 See the library reading list for this module (Canterbury)

-(i) basic image processing (representation, transformation, extraction of key information from images);
+(i) image processing (representation, transformation, extraction of key information from images);

 (ii) image analysis (automatic interpretation of images and pattern recognition methodology) and